linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 This expression represents the objective function.
 The objective function is linear, and the portfolio manager would seek to minimize the objective function subject to the constraints imposed.

-Two examples of a linear constraint would be that a minimum of  $10 million of the portfolio must be invested in Treasury issues and that no more than$ 35 million may be invested in BBB-rated corporate bonds.
+Two examples of a linear constraint would be that a minimum of  \$10 million of the portfolio must be invested in Treasury issues and that no more than\$ 35 million may be invested in BBB-rated corporate bonds.
 Mathematically, assuming that issues 1, 2, ..., 150 are the Treasury issues, the first constraint can be expressed as

 $$
 w _ {1} p _ {1} + w _ {2} p _ {2} + \dots + w _ {1 5 0} p _ {1 5 0} \geq \$ 1 0, 0 0 0, 0 0 0.